 The Turkish regulation states that airlines must compensate their passengers for cancelled internal flights with 100€: while ClaimCompass does not take care of these claims, you can contact Turkish Airlines directly if this happens to you.

 International flights from Turkey also grant rights to passengers in the event of flight cancellation: they can be owed up to 600€.
 The same applies to flights from outside the EU to Turkey.

 But Turkish Airlines are also subject to EC261 for their cancelled flights from Europe to Turkey.
 When the cancellation occur because of circumstances out of their control, they are not obligated to pay compensation to their passengers.
 But in cases that do not qualify as “extraordinary circumstances”, you could be owed between 250€ and 600€ from the airline.

 The conditions ensuring your right to compensation when Turkish Airlines cancel your flight are slightly more complicated than for flight delays.
 In short, if the airline is responsible for the cancellation, they haven’t given you at least a 14-day notice, and you reach your final destination late (or don’t reach it at all), then it’s very likely that you are eligible under the EU Regulation.

-If this happened to you, you can fill out our Compensation Calculator to verify if you can get compensated and how much money you can expect from Turkish Airlines.
+If this happened to you, you can fill out our Compensation Calculator for Cancelled Flights to verify if you can get compensated and how much money you can expect from Turkish Airlines.
 ClaimCompass will take care of everything for you, from submitting your claim to Turkish Airlines to securing your money.

 Many air passengers have already entrusted their compensation claim against Turkish Airlines to ClaimCompass.
 As you can see from the data below, the airline is rather cooperative when it comes to processing passenger claims.